-If we want to truly shift the diet of the Scottish population to make meaningful progress towards dietary goals, we need the aim of this legislation to be dietary improvement, not just reformulation.
-If the aim is reformulation we are only tinkering at the edges, and not delivering the meaningful change required.
-Reformulation of products needs to be addressed separately and should not be the focus of these regulations.
+If we want to truly shift the diet of the Scottish population to make meaningful progress towards healthy weight goals, we need whole category exclusion of unhealthy products.
+We also need the aim of this legislation to be dietary improvement, not just reformulation.
+Without a whole category approach, businesses will focus on reformulating their products slightly to meet the NPM, which will not deliver the wholesale changes we need to see to improve the food environment.
+If the aim is reformulation we are only tinkering at the edges, and not delivering the meaningful change required to meet the targets set under the Healthy Weight delivery plan, including the commitment to half